PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Research Methodology/Overview.md

 sort: 1
 ---

-# 1. Overview & Sources
+# 1. Research Metholodgy: Overview & Sources
 To gain a new understanding for a given business or academic problem a data proffesional will use quantitative and qualitative research methods of various kinds to attempt to create some new understanding which contributes to a solution.
 These research methods consist of a study design and data management method to systematically gain new understanding in an efficient, valid, ethicial and safe manner.